arnisoph/tabellarius/README.rst

 Supported Protocols
 '''''''''''''''''''

-IMAP over Plaintext Transport (don't use it!):
+IMAP over Plain Text Transport (don't use it!):

 ::